epinnette/data-viz-repository/final_pt_2.md

 # Wireframes / storyboards
-> Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing / storyboards.
-Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of your story you want to share with your reader.
-Note: you can build these elements out directly in Shorthand this week if you wish.
-Reminder: this template is intended to help, but it doesn't substitute for reading through the full homework assignment!
-The assignment page on Canvas includes many important details for completing Part II of the final project.

-Text here!
+I build out my wireframe/storyboard/draft in Shorthand for Part 2 of the final project.

 # User research